Evidence from detailed hedge fund portfolio data

 Should short positions be considered as negative long positions?
 How does short selling differ from long investment?

 Are shorts just negative longs? is an academic paper co-authored by Sandro Lunghi from Inalytics and Bastian von Beschwitz from the Federal Reserve Board, which explores these questions.

 Using the Inalytics Peer Group database, which comprised of 21 long-short hedge funds from 2005 to 2015, the co-authors explore the differences in decision making when trading long and short positions.

-Using detailed data on the trades and portfolio holdings of long-short equity hedge funds, we examine the differences between trades related to long and short positions.
-We find that long buys and short sells are informed, but that long sells and short buys are uninformed.
-In fact, it is possible to generate significant alphas by taking the opposite trades to long sells and short buys implying that hedge funds close their positions too early and “leave money on the table”.
-Furthermore, while hedge funds trade on momentum when establishing both long and short positions, follow-up orders exhibit momentum for shorts and are contrarian for longs.
-We argue this comes from hedge funds’ desires to keep their position sizes stable.
+The paper finds that long buys and short sells are informed, but that long sells and short buys are uninformed.
+In fact, it the authors find that it is possible to generate significant alphas by taking the opposite trades to long sells and short buys.
+This implies that hedge funds close their positions too early and “leave money on the table”.
+Furthermore, while hedge funds trade on momentum when trading both long and short positions, subsequent orders exhibit a momentum bias for shorts and contrarian bias for longs.
+We argue this comes from hedge funds’ desire to keep their position sizes stable.

-Download the full academic paper or contact us to learn more about how we analyse portfolios and decision making to improve the investment process and help select skilful portfolio managers.
+Download the full academic paper below or contact us to learn more about how we analyse portfolios and decision making to help improve the investment process and select skilful portfolio managers.